 - 19.2.1 Employees shall be entitled to 10 working days sick leave per annum pro rata.
 The first entitlement will be five days sick leave at three months, and five days at six months service.
 Thereafter entitlement will be 10 days allocation at each employment anniversary date. - 19.2.2Where an employee with no sick leave entitlement is deemed unfit to work due to illness of self or dependent, the employee may, at the manager's discretion be directed to go home.
-This paid sick leave will be charged against the next sick leave allocation, to a maximum of five days. - 19.2.3 A part time employee will receive an entitlement equivalent to the relative proportion of the full time equivalent, providing that this leads to an entitlement of not less than five days per annum.
-This entitlement is inclusive of, and not in addition to special leave under the Holidays Act 2003 and any subsequent amendments. - 19.2.4 Employees on a fixed term contract will be allocated the relevant entitlement pro rata in accordance with both the FTE hours contracted and the proportion of the year covered by the fixed term. - 19.2.5 Untaken sick leave may be accumulated up to a maximum of 260 days.
+This paid sick leave will be charged against the next sick leave allocation, to a maximum of five days. - 19.2.3 Untaken sick leave may be accumulated up to a maximum of 260 days.

-19.2.6 Computation of Part-day Absences
+19.2.4 Computation of Part-day Absences